astronautas/astronautas.github.io/_posts/2024-12-28-async-is-not-a-silver-bullet.md

 When an application issues a web request, it typically waits for a response before scheduling subsequent ones (e.g., 1, 5, 10...
 30).
 Instead, we can perform non-blocking I/O, allowing the application to do other work while waiting—such as issuing additional requests.

 In Python, this is achieved by scheduling functions as tasks within an event loop, commonly using the `asyncio` package and `async/await` constructs.
-In Go, however, this functionality is baked directly into the runtime—simple and efficient - just adding `go` in front of a function call.
+In Go this functionality is baked directly into the runtime.

 ```python
 async def get_feature_batch():